-A. Administrative Procedures and Requirements
+B.A.
+Administrative Procedures and Requirements

-Successful CDBG Planning Grant applicants must comply with the below administrative procedures and requirements.
+Successful CDBG Planning grant applicants must comply with the below The provisions below describe some of the more significant administrative procedures and requirements. successful CDBG Planning grant applicants must comply with.
 All procedures and requirements that the award recipient must comply with will be set forth in the grantee's contract with Commerce.
-Forms and templates are available on the Community MT section of Commerce's website.
+Forms and templates are available on the CDD-Community MT website at http://comdev.mt.gov/.

-- 1. Startup requirements: All CDBG Planning Grant recipients must satisfy the following requirements prior to contract execution with Commerce: - a.
-Submit an updated budget; - b.
-Submit an updated implementation schedule; - c.
-Document firm commitment of non-CDBG funds; and - d.
-Attend a startup call with Commerce. - Contract execution: Prior to contract execution, the Community MT planning specialist will confirm in writing the following signatories, titles and email addresses for: - a.
-Contract signer, typically the chief elected official; - Approver for form, typically an attorney; optional; - c.
-Attester; optional; - d.
-Contract liaison; and - e.
-Additional contact(s) individual(s) who are included in the contract routing process but are not signers; optional.
+- 1. Start-up Requirements: All CDBG Planning grant recipients must submit the following documentation prior to contract execution with Commerce:

+- a.
+Updated budget;

+- b.
+Updated implementation schedule;

+- c.
+Firm commitment of non-CDBG funds; and

+- d.
+Attend a start-up call with Commerce.

+- 2. Contract Execution: Prior to contract execution, the Community MT planning specialist will confirm in writing the following signatories, titles, and e-mail addresses for:

+- a.
+Contract signed (typically the Chief Elected Official);

+- b.
+Approved for Form (typically an attorney; optional);

+- c.
+Attest (optional);

+- d.
+Contract Liaison; and

+- e.
+Additional Contact(s) (individual(s) who are included in the contract routing process but are not signers; optional).